What is policy studies?

 Are transfer credits from another graduate program accepted?

-Transfer of up to six graduate credits from an accredited college/university may be considered under certain conditions, including course content, grade point average, and how recently the course was completed.
+We may consider transfer of up to six graduate credits from an accredited college/university under certain conditions, including course content, grade point average, and how recently the course was completed.
 Please discuss this with a program director prior to taking courses elsewhere.
 If you have previous coursework, please submit an official transcript for review.

 Is there any assistance for students with learning disabilities?

-Applicants with learning disabilities who wish to discuss the available academic accommodations should contact Student Support Services at 215.489.2490.
+Applicants or current students with any learning disabilities who wish to discuss the available academic accommodations should contact Student Support Services at 215.489.2490.
 You will find them very helpful!